MSkalai1998/bhuvithedataguy.github.io/_posts/2021-08-28-debezium-with-aws-msk-iam-authentication.md

 ```
 According to my IAM policy(mentioned above), `DeleteTopic` is not granted, so the 1st command returned the IAM permission denied error.
 But when I call the zookeeper to delete the topic, it actually deleted.
 Because IAM auth will not enforce the zookeeper nodes.
 It can bypass.
 Anyhow zookeeper will be removed in future Kafka releases.

+### #6 Zookeeper security

-6.The only way to solve the above issue is, create a seperate Security group for zookeeper and allow only Kafka broker nodes IP address into that.
+The only way to solve the above issue is, create a seperate Security group for zookeeper and allow only Kafka broker nodes IP address into that.
 And if you want to access zookeeper then you can add your IP into that security group in on-demand basis.
 So the kafka clients will not have access to the zookeeper.
 These steps are documented [here](https://docs.aws.amazon.com/msk/latest/developerguide/zookeeper-security.html)

-7.Few more things that need attention:
+### #7 Few more things that need attention:

 * You cannot enable the IAM auth on the running cluster.
 * Once you enabled the IAM auth, then you cannot change the Auth method to SASA or Mutual TLS or Disable.